India probes illegal immigration after tragedy near Canada border | Law-Order

 India probes illegal immigration after tragedy near Canada border

 Indian police have detained six people in a crackdown on illegal immigration after four Indians were found frozen to death near the border between the United States and Canada last week, officials said on Thursday.
-Police in Gujarat said they identified the four, belonging to a single family, after law enforcement agencies on the border provided photographs of passports and other belongings.
+On the same day, India's High Commission in the Canadian capital of Ottawa confirmed the identities of the deceased as 39-year-old Jagdish Baldevbhai Patel, 37-year-old Vaishaliben Jagdishkumar Patel, 11-year-old Vihangi Jagdishkumar Patel and 3-year-old Dharmik Jagdishkumar Patel.

-"We are now trying to nab the human traffickers who managed to send this family and others abroad via illegal channels," said police official A.K.
+Their family has been informed, the High Commission said in a statement, highlighting the need "to ensure that migration and mobility are made safe and legal and that such tragedies do not recur."
+The six detained by Indian police were running a travel and tourism company in the western state of Gujarat, said police official A.K.
 Jhala in the state capital of Gandhinagar.
-The six detained by police were running a travel and tourism company in the state, he added.

 The four were among four families from the same village who had traveled to the border this month.
 Officials said they got separated from the group of 18 people and were probably caught in a blizzard, resulting in a tragedy Canadian Prime Minister Justin Trudeau https://www.reuters.com/world/americas/canadas-trudeau-vows-action-after-four-freeze-death-mind-blowing-tragedy-2022-01-21 described as "mind-blowing."